Len Ashurst

 Leonard Ashurst (10 March 1939 – 25 September 2021) was an English football player, manager and administrator.

 He spent most of his playing career with Sunderland, making 458 appearances, the second most in the club's history.
-He retired at Hartlepool, where he began managing.
+He retired at Hartlepool United, where he began managing.
 Ashurst also managed Sunderland, won the Welsh Cup with Newport County in 1980, and had two spells at Cardiff City.

 Ashurst was inducted into the League Managers Association Hall of Fame in 2014.
 After his managerial career, he was an administrator at The Football Association and a match delegate for the Premier League.

 Playing career

 Early career

-Leonard Ashurst was born on 10 March 1939 in Fazakerley, Liverpool, to parents Elsie and Joseph.
+Leonard was born on 10 March 1939 in Fazakerley, Liverpool, to Elsie and Joseph Ashurst.
 Initially a centre-half, he was moved to left-back by Liverpool Schoolboys as the team were short on naturally left-footed players, and helped the side to win the English Schools Trophy with an 8–1 aggregate win over Southampton Schoolboys.
 He was signed to the ground staff at Liverpool in 1954.
 He also worked as an apprentice compositor in the printing trade.
 He won seven caps for the England youth team in the 1956–57 season.
 Despite this international recognition he was not offered a professional contract by Liverpool manager Phil Taylor, and instead joined Wolverhampton Wanderers on amateur terms.
 Whilst playing third team football for Wolves, Ashurst was approached by Sunderland coach George Curtis, who promised him a professional contract at the club.
 In order to gain release from Wolves, Ashurst told manager Stan Cullis he wanted to leave professional football to continue his printing apprenticeship and to play for local Lancashire Combination team Prescot Cables; Cullis agreed, and Ashurst subsequently moved from Prescot Cables to Sunderland.